eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 # #{page.title}

-This is the eight part of the Tour of Ceylon.
+This is the ninth part of the Tour of Ceylon.
 The [previous leg](../types) covered intersection types, union types, and enumerated types.
 In this part we're looking at *generic* types.